Department of Defense Whistleblower Program: Semi-annual report to Congress, October 1, 2011 to March 31, 2012

-Section 4a of the Inspector General Act requires the inspector general to "review existing and proposed legislation and regulations relating to the programs and operations of the Department of Defense" and to make recommendations "concerning the impact of such legislation or regulations on the economy and efficiency in the administration of programs and operations administered or financed by the Department or the prevention and detection of fraud and abuse in such programs and operations" DoD IG is given the opportunity to provide information to Congress by participating in congressional hearings and briefings.
+Section 4a of the Inspector General Act requires the inspector general to "review existing and proposed legislation and regulations relating to the programs and operations of the Department of Defense".

+This also includes to make recommendations "concerning the impact of such legislation or regulations on the economy and efficiency in the administration of programs and operations administered or financed by the Department or the prevention and detection of fraud and abuse in such programs and operations" DoD IG is given the opportunity to provide information to Congress by participating in congressional hearings and briefings.